twixter51/MyBoard/README.md

 --(7.76) Cleaned up back-end code

 --(7.78) Fixed bugs on the back-end, new sign-up page

 - fixed errors on my end in terms of names and syntax for my models

 - you are logged in after signing up now

+- (7.78) log in page now works, new page.